notofonts/noto-docs/src/miniarticles/NotoEmoji.md

 # Noto Emoji

 Noto Emoji is a monochrome (non-color) scalable OpenType format.
-It only contains about 25% of all encoded emoji (887), and is intended for limited use in print publications, on monochrome displays, and in other scenarios where multiple colors cannot be reproduced.
+It only contains about 25% of all encoded _emoji_ symbols, and is intended for limited use in print publications, on monochrome displays, and in other scenarios where multiple colors cannot be reproduced.

 Noto Emoji contains 888 glyphs, and supports 887 characters from 11 Unicode blocks: Miscellaneous Symbols and Pictographs, Emoticons, Transport and Map Symbols, Miscellaneous Symbols, Enclosed Alphanumeric Supplement, Dingbats, Enclosed Ideographic Supplement, Geometric Shapes, Arrows, Miscellaneous Technical, Miscellaneous Symbols and Arrows.